suffolklibraries/lgc/content/collections/events/participate-saxmundham-8-03.md

       -
         type: text
         text: 'Participate takes place 10:30am to 12:30pm every Tuesday morning at the Market Hall in Saxmundham.'
   -
     type: paragraph
     content:
-      -
-        type: text
-        text: 'Please note there will not be a session on Tuesday 15th February. ' -
-    type: paragraph
-    content: